 The medicolegal death investigation (MDI) system, which includes Medical Examiner and Coroner offices, serves a fundamental role for supporting public safety by conducting death scene investigations, performing forensic autopsies, providing cause and manner of death determinations, and completing death certificates.
-The goal of this webinar series is to present practices used, lessons learned, and challenges and barriers faced within the MDI community.
+The goal of this webinar series is to present practices used, lessons learned, and challenges faced within the MDI community.
 Topics include drug-related fatalities, prescription drug monitoring programs, and forensic science data integration.

 This webinar will cover the role and importance of data collected by medical examiners and coroners in the practice of MDI.
 The MDI community gathers information about decedents for identification and determining the cause and manner of death.
-This information is also to used support forensic science and medical research.
+This information is also used to support forensic science and medical research.

 Medical examiners/coroners (ME/C) have identified prescription drug monitoring programs (PDMPs) as valuable data sources that can aid in carrying out their roles.
 The experience of ME/Cs with PDMPs indicates that PDMP data can assist in many phases of forensic investigations, both in the laboratory and in the field.

 Data Systems Imperative in 21st Century Forensic Services

 This webinar originally occurred on November 16th, 2021